13 Visualising data with ggplot2

 The amount of data also makes a difference: if there is a lot of data it can be hard to distinguish different groups.
 An alternative solution is to use faceting, as described next.
 Facets, or “small-multiples”, are used to split one plot into a multi-panel figure, with one panel (“facet”) per group of data.
 The same type of plot is created multiple times, each one using a sub-group of the same dataset.

-faceting can be achieved using either of the functions -
+In ggplot2 faceting can be achieved using either of the functions -

 -